ellefsen/wordpress-heroku-php/README.md

     └── wp                 # Where the actual WordPress install will be installed by Composer
 ```

+## Upgrade WordPress

+Update the version number for the WordPress package in composer.json and commit the changes.
+Do not upgrade WordPress from the admin-interface as it will not survive a restart or dyno change.

 ## Setup local development

-Make sure you have Composer installed first, then run
+Make sure you have [Composer](https://getcomposer.org/) installed first, then run

 	composer install